ardinsys/typesafe-event-emitter/README.md

 ## Event emitter bridge

-If you have some internal emitters which events need to be reemitted by an other emitter, the you can connect the two.
+If you have some internal emitters which events need to be reemitted by an other emitter, then you can connect the two.
 Keep in mind, that this is a **one directional connection**.

 ```ts
 // const emitter1 = emitter instance;